J0w33l/J0w33l/README.md

 - 👋 Hi, I’m @J0w33l
-- 👀 I’m interested in Hacking
+- 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning Python for Pentesters, C3# and Ocsp certs
+- 🌱 I’m currently learning Python for Pentesters, bash, CEH and Ocsp certs
-- 💞️ I’m looking to collaborate on Hacking tools
+- 💞️ I’m looking to collaborate on basic tools
 - 📫 How to reach me J0w3311

 <!---